Integralist/integralist.co.uk/pages/resume/index.md

   difficult Terraform can be to work with in general).\
   **Impact**: This proposal document kick-started a new initiative to ensure Terraform is treated as a first-class citizen within the Fastly ecosystem.

+- **What**: Automated the CI/CD promotion workflow from staging to production environments.\
+  **Why**: The manual promotion process was slow and prone to human error.\
+  **Impact**: Streamlined the release process, making deployments faster, more reliable, and less error-prone.
+This allowed the team to deliver value to customers more frequently.

+- **What**: Collaborated on a project to improve the Fastly CLI's service creation capabilities.\
+  **Why**: The existing functionality was not flexible enough to meet evolving customer needs for bootstrapping new services.\
+  **Impact**: The CLI became more powerful and flexible, allowing users to clone and create services more effectively, which simplified their workflows.

+- **What**: Identified and reported a bug within the Fastly Compute platform.\
+  **Why**: To ensure the stability and correctness of the platform for our customers.\
+  **Impact**: The bug was triaged and fixed, preventing potential issues for customers using the Compute platform and improving overall platform reliability.

+- **What**: Mentored other engineers on the Fastly CLI codebase and development practices.\
+  **Why**: To help team members get up to speed quickly and contribute effectively to the project.\
+  **Impact**: Enabled faster onboarding for engineers, increasing the team's productivity and capacity to deliver new features and fixes for the CLI.

+- **What**: Collaborated with the TLS team on Terraform resource design and resolved existing issues.\
+  **Why**: To improve the integration between Fastly's TLS products and Terraform, making it easier for customers to manage their certificates as code.\
+  **Impact**: A better designed and more stable Terraform integration for TLS services, leading to an improved customer experience.

 - **What**: Redesigned internal boilerplate project used for creating new Go services at Fastly.\